OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 1. From the Overview, Click **DEFINE YOUR RUNBOOK PROCESS**.
 1. Click **ADD STEP**.

 On the step selection, choose the [Run a script](https://octopus.com/docs/deployment-examples/custom-scripts/run-a-script-step) step and give it a name.
-By using the script step, we can use the [Reference package](https://octopus.com/docs/deployment-examples/custom-scripts/run-a-script-step#referencing-packages) feature to include our package as part of the script execution.
+By using the script step, we can use the [reference package](https://octopus.com/docs/deployment-examples/custom-scripts/run-a-script-step#referencing-packages) feature to include our package as part of the script execution.

 To include our package, in the **Referenced Packages** section, click **ADD** and add the SimpleAzureWebApp package we uploaded earlier: